Get News & Updates Directly To Your Inbox

 Bathroom

-The primary triggers in the bathroom are mold and strong odors, such as hairspray, perfume, scented candles and air fresheners.
-Heins’ advice for reducing asthma triggers in the bathroom:
+Mold is the main trigger in bathrooms.
+So are strong odors from hairspray, perfume, scented candles and air fresheners.
+To eliminate triggers in the bathroom:

 Kitchen

-Have a gas stove?
-Know that it releases nitrogen dioxide, which can bother some people with asthma.
+Do you have a gas stove?
+If so, be aware that it releases nitrogen dioxide that bothers some people with asthma.
 When you cook, use an exhaust fan.